jyaquinas/jyaquinas.github.io/_drafts/scrap-notes.md

         * data can be sent but cannot know whether it was successfully delivered on not (typically for apps that require fast data transfers)
         * error handling must be done on the receiving side
         * faster than TCP because there is no connection setup (less network traffic) and does not consume resources on receiving side (does not keep connection open)

+* Oracle packages
+    * > A package is a schema object that groups logically related PL/SQL types, variables, constants, subprograms, cursors, and exceptions.
+A package is compiled and stored in the database, where many applications can share its contents.
+    *